-As new medication safety guidelines emerge into the pharmacy world, an 800-bed, tertiary care hospital in Texas recognized the necessity to better focus attention on the specific needs of the pediatric patients in its large pediatric unit.
+New medication safety guidelines are continuously emerging in the pharmacy world.
+That’s why an 800-bed, tertiary care hospital in Texas decided to better focus attention on the needs of the pediatric patients.

 Under the leadership of the pediatric clinical specialist, the hospital pharmacy team began developing a pediatric-dose standardization project to optimize medication safety and meet regulatory requirements.
 Unfortunately, they quickly realized that the availability of commercial unit-dose oral syringes is extremely limited.